livewire/livewire/docs/11_transitions.md

 Class | Description
 --- | ---
-.[transition]-enter | This get's added before the transition in .[transition]-enter-active | This is added during the transition in .[transition]-leave-active | This gets added add the beginning of the transition out .[transition]-leave-to | This gets added after the transition is actively out
+.[transition]-enter | This gets added before the transition in .[transition]-enter-active | This gets added one frame after the transition starts .[transition]-leave-active | This gets added during the transition out .[transition]-leave-to | This gets added one frame after the transition finishes